keirthana/anbox-cloud-docs/contribute/anbox-style-guide.md

 1. Go to **File** > **Open Library from** > **Device**.
 2. Select the [`anbox-cloud-docs/images/anbox-drawio.xml`](/images/anbox-drawio.xml) file.

-Configure custom styles and colours:
+Configure custom styles and colors:

 1. Go to **Extras** > **Configuration**.
 2. Paste the following configuration: